GreyCardinal69/Fluence/README.md

 - Exceptions, basic try/catch.
 - And much more.
 - Structs in structs, currently the parser cant parse nested structs, it can parse enums defined in structs, but not structs.
+- Expand this readme!
+Much is yet to be written.